schneider128k/machine_learning_course/homework/2020_spring/hw_3.md

 **Problem 2**

 Use Keras to implement logistic regression.
 The loss should be the binary cross entropy loss.
 How well does the trained model separate the red and blue dots?
-You can obtain the seperating line by extracting the weights from the dense layer using the function ```get_weights```.
+You can obtain the separating line determined by the model by extracting the weights from the dense layer using the function ```get_weights```.
 See [https://keras.io/layers/about-keras-layers/](https://keras.io/layers/about-keras-layers/).
-Create a plot showing the random data, the line used to generate the data, and the separating line of the trained model.
+Create a plot showing the random data, the true line used to generate the data, and the separating line of the trained model.

 **Problem 3**